 Brand Equity is defined as a name, term, sign or symbol whose purpose is to identify and differentiate different products or services.
-Brand assets-including brand names, brand-affiliated vendors and partners, and branded products and services-have been shown to contribute significantly to enterprise value, particularly in a market driven by intangible assets.
+Have been shown to contribute significantly to enterprise value, particularly in a market driven by intangible assets.
 While technically correct, this definition creates the perception of a brand as a "logo" or piece of art.
 Brands are intangible assets that lack physical substance (like patents, copyrights, franchises, goodwill, trademarks and trade names), according to FASB Accounting Standard Code 350/ASC350.
 But in a world where most shareholder value is attributable to intangibles; they can be extremely valuable.
 "The 'brand' is one of the largest assets that a company owns," according to Frank Findley, executive director of the Marketing Accountability Standards Board.
 "But unlike tangible assets like factories, the brand's financial value often goes unrecognized.
 This puts marketing and finance teams at a disadvantage for assessing investments in the brand such as media."